United States Senate

 • Preferred educational requirements: Related Degree (Masters, Bachelors or Associates) in Child Development, Early Childhood Education (ECE), Child and Family Studies or related field, including Elementary Education, Special Education, or Psychology with relevant course work.
 Child Development Associate (CDA).
 Unrelated Degree (Masters, Bachelors or Associates).

 • Verify the following experience requirement: One year child development work experience in a school, kindergarten, or licensed child care / family child care setting.
 (One supervised student teaching practicum is equal to one year child development work experience.)

 • Demonstrated knowledge of developmentally appropriate curriculum practice.

 SCOPE OF AUTHORITY • Must have prior approval from supervisor to: take time off from scheduled work hours/days or alter schedule release a child to someone other than a known parent/guardian discuss behavior or developmental concerns with a parent purchase supplies or spend petty cash contact a parent regarding a child's temperature or illness administer medication (in compliance with state requirements) seek outside support services for individual children schedule a field trip transition a child into another classroom

 • May take action, but must inform Director when: caring for a child with a significant injury acknowledging and listening to a parent concern filing a neglect and abuse complaint recording an unusual incident

-Employee is eligible for federal benefits
+Employee is eligible for federal benefits (health plan, retirement plan)

 Minimum Education Required